Hand Sanitizer - Produced with Hollerhorn Distilling

 In early March we partnered with our neighbors at Hollerhorn Distilling to produce hand sanitizer.
 This began as a pandemic stopgap measure to meet the needs of local businesses, healthcare workers, and the most vulnerable members of our community in Naples, New York.
 So many of you have asked how to purchase sanitizer and we're thrilled to finally offer it to you!

 This is an unscented industrial-style liquid sanitizer, not a gel, and it is made with locally distilled ethyl alcohol, hydrogen peroxide, glycerin, water, and a bittering agent to prevent consumption.
 This 80% ethyl alcohol hand rub formulation is recommended by the World Health Organization (WHO) and meets or exceeds the standards of the US Centers for Disease Control and Prevention (CDC).
-Additionally, our facility and all of our sanitizers are registered with the FDA.
+Additionally, all of our sanitizers are registered with the FDA.

 PLEASE DO NOT ADD FRAGRANCES OR SCENTS, including essential oils, to this sanitizer.
 Doing so will compromise its effectiveness.

-Individual 2 oz or 8 oz bottles
+Individual 2 oz or 8 oz bottles, or 1 gallon jugs

 4 Pack: four 8 oz bottles